Klein tunneling in deformed honeycomb-dice lattice: from massless to massive particles: Effect of Deformation on Tunneling Across a Sharp Junction

-(i) for $E\lesssim -\Delta$ the Fermi surfaces are disconnected (see Fig. \ref{fig spin} (a)) but the dispersion relation is not linear around the Dirac points $D_{\pm}$ (see Eq.(\ref{eqfk dirac})) which means that the current along the $x$ direction is a mixture of massive and massless particles traveling the junction.
-In this case the transmission and reflection probabilities (Eq. (\ref{T np})) at $E=V_o/2$ can be expressed as: \be
+(i) for $\Delta/E<-1$, the Fermi surfaces are disconnected (see Fig. \ref{figtrans} (a)) but the dispersion relation around the Dirac points $D_{\pm}$ is no longer linear.
+This indicates that the current along the $x-$direction consists of a mixture of massive and massless carriers.
+In this sub-phase, as the two Fermi surfaces approach each other, intervalley reflections $R_{-s}^{s}$ [Eq. (\ref{T np})] emerge, and the resulting intervalley scattering leads to the disappearance of KT and SKT.

-\ee where $q_{\pm}=k_{x\pm}$ for $E=V_o/2$ (see Eq. (\ref{qx})).\\ At normal incidence ($k_y=0$) or for $\alpha=1$ the parameter $\gamma_-=0$ which is related to the conservation of the $x$ component of the pseudospin as previously discussed in the Dirac and gapped phases.
-In this case, the transmission and reflection probabilities (Eq.(\ref{vo2 np1})) become: \be

-\ee When the two Fermi surfaces get closer, the intervalley reflections $R_{-\xi}^{\xi}$ emerge due to the pseudospin conservation (see Fig. \ref{semid} (a)) and causes the disappearance of the KT and the SKT.